Jason (not real name) is a dude from Chicago who wants to “hustle, grind” and become an entrepreneur.

 He follows all guys that he thinks are top guys, like Gary Vee, or similar folks.

 He gets up every day and works on generating business ideas for his next big thing.

 He spent a ton of time focusing on a “cool” name for his new thing.
 He likes it, and now his FB profile photo is that new logo which he got by getting a dude on fiverr for $5.

 This was an MLM scheme he thought was gonna be cool and make him rich.

 He wanted to be that cool kid on the block where he could show off his nice shiny things on his FB profile and watch comments from his old high school pals and family.

-Turns out that MLM thing didn’t worked out cause it was a kinda sorta scam, and he jumped into the next thing, that he KNOW for a fact that is going to get him some cash for his new PlayStation.
+Turns out that MLM thing didn’t work out cause it was a kinda-sorta scam, and he jumped into the next thing, that he KNOW for a fact that is going to get him some cash for his new PlayStation.

 That was being a YouTuber!